octomix/josson/README.md

 ### Josson

 - Query a JSON dataset.
+- There are 201 internal functions to manipulate and format data.
-- Restructure JSON data and capable of grouping data.
+- Restructure JSON data and capable of grouping and unwind data.
-- Has many functions to format text output.
-- Has many functions to manipulate date values.
-- Has many functions to work on array node.
 - Can be used as an API parameter to trim down the response JSON result.

 ### Jossons